 We are developing SPN-810 as a novel treatment for impulsive aggression in patients with ADHD.
 We initiated a Phase IIb trial of SPN-810 in the United States in June 2011, for which we received preliminary results in November 2012.
-We are in the process of evaluating the results of this Phase IIb trial.
+The trial's primary objective was to study three different doses of SPN-810 ranging from 12mg per day to 54mg per day depending on patients' weight.
+The study accomplished its objectives of establishing a dose range at which the drug is effective and confirmed the efficacy of SPN-810 (molindone hydrochloride extended release formulation) in the treatment of impulsive aggression in ADHD patients weighing 30 kg or more.
+Based on the efficacy demonstrated by the low and medium doses in this study across several measures in these patients, we have decided to advance the program into later stage development.
+We are continuing to analyze the full dataset in depth and plan to subsequently meet with the FDA to discuss next steps in the development program and the design and protocol for Phase III clinical trials of SPN-810.
 If approved by the FDA, SPN-810 could be the first product available to address this serious, unmet medical need.
 We submitted INDs for SPN-810 in 2008 and 2009.

 We are studying SPN-810, which contains molindone hydrochloride, as a treatment of impulsive aggression in patients with ADHD.
 Molindone hydrochloride was previously marketed in the United States as an anti-psychotic to treat schizophrenia under the trade name Moban.
 Molindone hydrochloride is unusual among anti-psychotics in that it is less likely to be associated with weight gain.
 In addition, we believe the lower doses tested for the proposed indication of impulsive aggression should be more easily tolerated than the higher doses approved to treat schizophrenia.
 SPN-810's low potential to cause weight gain leads us to believe that SPN-810 could be an attractive candidate among the anti-psychotic drugs for the effective treatment of impulsive aggression in patients with ADHD.
-Although initially we are developing SPN-810 as a treatment of impulsive aggression, if we are successful in demonstrating the effectiveness of SPN-810 for the treatment of impulsive aggression, such as autism and bipolar disorder.
+Although initially we are developing SPN-810 as a treatment of impulsive aggression in patients with ADHD, we may then look to develop the product candidate for the treatment of other patient populations that have impulsive aggression, such as autism and bipolar disorder.